 The UW Odyssey Project offers three core programs:

 The UW Odyssey Project, founded in 2003, was primarily inspired by two programs: the Clemente Course and Berea College.
-The Clemente Course in the Humanities was established in 1995 by the late author and educator Earl Shorris.
-Shorris believed that the gateway out of poverty and disenfranchisement would come through exposure to powerful works of moral philosophy, literature, art history, American history, and writing.
+The Clemente Course in the Humanities was established in 1995 by the late author and educator Earl Shorris, who believed the gateway out of disenfranchisement would come through exposure to powerful works of moral philosophy, literature, art history, and American history.

 After Jean Feraca hosted Earl Shorris on her Wisconsin Public Radio program, she decided she wanted to start a similar program in Madison.
 She reached out to Emily Auerbach, Professor of English at the University of Wisconsin-Madison, who had spent the last two decades developing outreach programs in the humanities for nontraditional students.
 Together, they worked to find the funding and institutional support to begin a program in Madison.

-Professor Auerbach was also inspired by Berea College in Kentucky, a four-year, tuition-free college for low-income students that her parents both attended.
+Emily Auerbach, Director of the Odyssey Project, also modeled the program after Berea College in Kentucky, a four-year, tuition-free college for low-income students that both her parents attended.
 The assistance her parents received through four years of college inspired Dr. Auerbach to support Odyssey Project students all the way to their college graduation day by offering additional courses, financial support, advising, and more.